minirulo/juce_emscripten/README.md

-# PoC port of [JUCE](http://www.juce.com/) for the browser via emscripten
+# Port of [JUCE](http://www.juce.com/) for the browser via emscripten

-This port was originally created [here](https://github.com/beschulz/juce_emscripten) by @beschulz.
-This fork is an unofficial continuation of the attempt.
+This port was originally a proof-of-concept created [here](https://github.com/beschulz/juce_emscripten) by @beschulz.
+This fork is an unofficial continuation of the attempt towards a complete JUCE framework running inside a browser.

-## What is working
+## Status

+- `juce_analytics`: not supported
+- `juce_audio_basics`: fully supported
+- `juce_audio_devices`: partial support
+   - Audio input: not supported
+   - Audio output: supported through Emscripten's OpenAL API (`OpenALAudioIODevice`)
+   - MIDI input/output: not supported
+- `juce_audio_formats`: fully supported
+- `juce_audio_plugin_client`: not supported (with no plan to port)
+- `juce_audio_processors`: partial support (no supported plugin format)
+- `juce_audio_utils`: fully supported
+- `juce_box2d`: fully supported
+- `juce_core`: all except network and `MemoryMappedFile` are supported
-- `File` class (with Emscripten's memory file system)
+   - File: based on Emscripten's memory file system; directories such as `/tmp` and `/home` are created on startup.
+   - Logging: `DBG(...)` prints to console (`std::cerr`), not emrun console.
+   - Threads: supported except some [platform-specific limitations](https://emscripten.org/docs/porting/pthreads.html).
+   - SystemStats: operating system maps to browser `userAgent` info; number of logical/physical CPUs is `navigator.hardwareConcurrency`; memory size is javascript heap size, which could be different from what's available to WASM module; CPU speed is set to 1000 MHz.
-- messaging
+- `juce_cryptography`: fully supported
-- basic GUI with async repaints
-- mouse wheel, left/right/middle buttons, shift/ctrl/alt modifiers
-- keyboard events
-- clipboard
+- `juce_data_structures`: fully supported
+- `juce_dsp`: all except SIMD features are supported
+- `juce_events`: fully supported; the message loop is [synchronized with browser repaints](https://emscripten.org/docs/api_reference/emscripten.h.html#c.emscripten_set_main_loop).
-- font rendering (via freetype)
+- `juce_graphics`: fully supported; font rendering is based on freetype.
-- audio output (via OpenAL)
+- `juce_gui_basics`: mostly supported
+   - Clipboard: the first paste will fail due to security restrictions.
+With the user's permission, following pastes will succeed.
+   - Native window title bar: not supported.
+   - Native dialogs: not supported.
+- `juce_gui_extra`: fully supported
+- `juce_opengl`: not supported
+- `juce_osc`: not supported
+- `juce_product_unlocking`: all supported except features that depend on networking.
+- `juce_video`: not supported.

 (note: as of late 2019, this fork only works on Chrome because it needs SharedArrayBuffer support)

-## What is not working
-- audio capture and low-latency audio
-- `MemoryMappedFile` (`mmap` is not functioning correctly)
-- networking
-- native dialogs

-## Hacking
+## Build instructions

 - [Download Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html)
 - install Emscripten